michaelstork/gallery-view/README.md

 The project consists of an image processing API written in PHP with [Laravel 4](http://laravel.com), and a client-side app created with [AngularJS](http://angularjs.org).
 Currently just a side project, and a work in progress.

 The objective is to provide a simple photo gallery application that is capable of displaying large, high resolution photos in an efficient manner.
-The API allows for images to be requested at dimensions specific to the client/device and takes advantage of caching in order to reduce bandwith and loading times.
-Thumbnails are generated automatically from full resolution photo files, the location of which can be set in `/api/app/config/gallery-view.php`.
+The API  allows for images to be requested at specific dimensions and takes advantage of caching in order to reduce loading times.
+Thumbnails are generated automatically from full resolution photo files.

 ---
 ### [Try it out](http://mstork.info/gallery-view)